Porthcawl-Insurance/www/content/culture.md

 ## Sources
 ---

 This document was produced over several months of open discussion and conversation by every member of the CyberFortress team.
 We drew deeply upon our own professional experiences as well as from a number of books, talks, papers, and culture documents from a wide variety of sources.
-We have listed these below and are deeply greatful towards all of the companies, speakers, and authors for their thoughtfulness and wisdom.
+We have listed these below and are deeply grateful towards all of the companies, speakers, and authors for their thoughtfulness and wisdom.

 * Amazon's Leadership Principles
 * Bullshit Jobs and The Utopia of Rules by David Graeber